Omar Al Saqqaf

-Omar Al Saqqaf (عمر السقاف, /acw/; 1923–1974) was a Saudi Arabian diplomat and politician who served as the minister of state for foreign affairs being the first Saudi to hold the post.
+Omar Al Saqqaf (عمر السقاف, /acw/; 1923 – 14 November 1974) was a Saudi diplomat and politician who served as Saudi Arabia's first minister of state for foreign affairs from 1968 until his death.
 He was among the leading officials of Saudi Arabia in foreign relations and one of the trusted envoys of King Faisal.

-He died in New York City while serving as the minister of state.
+Biography

 Early life and education

 Al Saqqaf was born in Medina in 1923.
 His grandfather, Sayyid Omar Al Saqqaf, was a merchant in Jeddah dealing with the pilgrim trade.
 He received a degree in political science from the American University of Beirut.